fernandeslucas94/optimus-tech/README.md

 ## OptimusTech

+###

-## This project is being developed on the #7DaysOfCode challenge, by Alura and Giovanna Moeller
+This project are being developed on the #7DaysOfCode challenge, by Alura and Giovanna Moeller

 ###